 A blog post I read recently proposed getting into the writing habit by assembling articles through (1) copy-pasting a whole bunch of paragraphs from your research about some topic, (2) ordering them and (3) systematically paraphrasing each one.
 Bam!
 You’ve written a series of regular blog posts!
 You’re an influencer!1

 I question the value of a book written in a weekend or a series of articles assembled through paraphrasing.
 In an overreaction to a perceived passivity in culture,2 the act of creation is fetishised even when the product is worthless.
 Writing down things you learn is often a useful way to properly understand and internalise them, but there’s more to creation than watering down things extracted from elsewhere into a shallow soup.
-You have to actually bring something of your own.
+You have to actually bring something of your own to the dish.
 And that’s hard work that most people can’t do on command and with regularity.

 My favourite comedic webcomic is Anthony Clark’s Nedroid.
 This is a consistently hilarious comic with an entirely irregular update schedule.
 Clicking random comic on its site will just about always turn up something funny.
 In comparison, the rigidly MWF-scheduled xkcd is only occasionally funny, because no-one can come up with a good joke three times a week forever – this is why newspaper cartoons tend to rely on minor variants of the same joke about Mondays or lasange.

 Don’t feel bad about irregularity.
-Unless it’s your job, you don’t need to fetishise productiveness in creativity – on a long enough timeline, consistent quality holds up better than consistent quantity.
+Unless it’s your job, you don’t need to fetishise productivity in creativity – on a long enough timeline, consistent quality holds up better than consistent quantity.
 After all, you’re not a number.